cosmos/ethermint-archive/docs/architecture.rst

 The RPC package sets up all the required RPC endpoints to provide web3 compatability and overrides the ones that don't make sense.
 It is a wrapper around the go-ethereum RPC package.

+Same RPC methods need to be public and some private because the account methods might leave an account unlocked and that should never be accessible to the public.

+Possibly the RPC server should have a channel to communicate with the ethereum object.

 IBC Strategy